Political Appointees in the Biden-Harris Administration

 Shin Inouye

-Deputy Assistant Secretary, Office of Communications and Outreach
+Deputy Assistant Secretary, Communications, Office of Communications and Outreach

 Shin Inouye most recently served as the Executive Vice President of Communications at The Leadership Conference on Civil and Human Rights/The Leadership Conference Education Fund.
 He previously served for eight years in the Obama-Biden Administration at the Department of Homeland Security, U.S. Citizenship and Immigration Services, and in the White House Office of Communications.
 Inouye was also a spokesperson for the Obama-Biden Presidential Inaugural Committee and the Obama for America campaign.
 His other work experiences include the office of Congressman Jerrold Nadler (NY-8) and the Washington Legislative Office of the American Civil Liberties Union.
 He graduated with departmental honors from the Johns Hopkins University, with a degree in political science.